7 Resources

 2015-2016

-The REACH FAR Keep on Track (KOT) Intervention was implemented in four Asian American faith-based communities in metropolitan New York City and New Jersey.
+The REACH FAR Keep on Track Intervention was implemented in four Asian American faith-based communities in metropolitan NYC and New Jersey.
 The program included regularly scheduled screening and counseling events with congregants.
-Outcomes included reductions in blood pressure and increased health-related self-efficacy.
+Outcomes included reductions in BP and increased health-related self-efficacy.

 62 Resources